SrinivasEsapalli/DevOps-complete/Aws/Storage/s3-readme.md

 ![screenshot](https://github.com/SrinivasEsapalli/DevOps-complete/blob/main/linux/Screenshorts/Screen%2031.jpg)

-principal - who the policy should apply to and * means applied to everyone on internet. resource - tells what aws resources this policy applied to action  - tells what the principal allowed to perform on the resources effect - allows or denies an action
+- Principal - who the policy should apply to and * means applied to everyone on internet.
+- Resource - tells what aws resources this policy applied to
+- Action  - tells what the principal allowed to perform on the resources
+- Effect - allows or denies an action